srvaroa/labeler/README.md

 A final option is to trigger the action periodically using the [`schedule`](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule) trigger.
 For backwards compatibility reasons this will examine all active pull requests and update their labels.
-Issues are not yet supported in scheduled mode.
+If you wish to examine issues as well, you'll need to explicitly add the `issues` flag in your config file:

 ```yaml
 version: 1